Polly Wallace

 Leigh Allen "Polly" Wallace (February 10, 1898 – February 9, 1971) was an American football player, wrestler and wrestling coach.

-Early years
+Early life

 Wallace was born in 1898.
 He graduated from Oklahoma City High School in 1916, where he played football and basketball.
 He then played football at the center position for the Iowa State Cyclones football team.
 His athletic career was interrupted by military service during World War I. He returned to Iowa State after the war and was selected by Walter Eckersall as a first-team player on the 1920 College Football All-America Team.

 Coaching career

 Wallace later became the wrestling coach at the University of Oklahoma.

 Wallace served as the head football coach and athletic director at Cornell College in Mount Vernon, Iowa in 1924.
-He was the head football coach at East Central University (then known as East Central State Normal School) in Ada, Oklahoma form 1927 to 1933.
+He was the head football coach at East Central University (then known as East Central State Normal School) in Ada, Oklahoma from 1927 to 1933.